cvisscher/blue/bracket.md

 The first metric is likely biased by the selection of hymns in the 1980s Christian Reformed Church in Platte, SD; the latter metric is likely biased by the wide array of Baptist and Methodist hymnals.

 This is a voting-by-round bracket.
 For each round you’ll vote for the hymns you’d like to see advance (by whatever personal approach you prefer) via google forms.
-At the end of each round the results will tallied for the next round of voting matchups.
+At the end of each round the results will tallied for the next round of voting matchups. **Ties will go to the lower-seeded hymn**.

 ## Vote